Cape Cod

 The National Seashore

-Cape Cod National Seashore covers 40 miles of Atlantic-facing coastline from Chatham to Provincetown, protected by federal designation since 1961.
-The barrier beach system is active: dunes shift, erosion is ongoing, and some access points that existed 20 years ago are now different.
-The ocean beaches (Nauset Light Beach, Marconi Beach, Cahoon Hollow Beach) face the Atlantic with open surf; the bay beaches on the west side face calmer water.
-Parking at the national seashore beaches costs $25 per day in season.
+Cape Cod National Seashore covers 40 miles of Atlantic-facing coastline from Chatham to Provincetown, protected since 1961.
+The ocean beaches (Nauset Light, Marconi, Cahoon Hollow) face the Atlantic with open surf; the bay beaches face calmer water.
+Parking costs USD 25 per day in season.

-The Cape Cod Rail Trail runs 22 miles from Dennis to Wellfleet on the former Old Colony Railroad right-of-way.
-The surface is paved, the trail is mostly flat, and it passes through kettle ponds, forest, and marshland.
-Bike rental is available at multiple points along the trail.
-The section between Nickerson State Park in Brewster and the Wellfleet end is the quieter and more attractive half.
+The Cape Cod Rail Trail runs 22 miles from Dennis to Wellfleet on a former railroad right-of-way: paved, mostly flat, through kettle ponds and marshland.
+Bike rental available at multiple points.
+The Brewster to Wellfleet section is the quieter and more attractive half.

 Seafood